caotic123/Dependent-vectors-but-without-tears/README.md

 Now, the library contains the functions of the standard library of coq and the most part of theorems in vector/stdpp.
 If this library doesn't fit your project, I really recommend the stdpp library.

+There are so many things to make vectors easier yet.
+So, anything creates an issue or a pull request.

 Question or anything?
    camposferreiratiago@gmail.com